openfaas/openfaas.github.io/_posts/2018-09-06-stateless-microservices.md

 Functions are:

 * stateless
-* emphemeral & short-lived
+* ephemeral & short-lived
 * auto-scaling
 * single-purposed

 Functions are stateless because they do not rely on internal state-machines, stored files or sessions.
 Each call to the function should result in the same end-result.
 They don't have to be strictly idempotent, but they are easier to manage when they are.

-Functions are emphemeral because at any point they should be able to be replaced by any similar variant.
+Functions are ephemeral because at any point they can be replaced by an identical copy without impacting behaviour.
 This property means that all functions can be managed in the same way - from their health-check to their lifecycle, logging and monitoring.

 Functions auto-scale either from a minimum replica count to a maximum count, or even down to zero and back again to match demand or to conserve resources.